Review of Diamond Naturals Canned Dog Food

-The second item is lamb broth.
-Broths are nutritionally empty.
-But because they add moisture to a dog food they are a common finding in many canned products.
+The second item is chicken broth.
+Broths are of only modest nutritional value.
+Yet because they add both flavor and moisture to a dog food, they are a common component in many canned products.

-The third ingredient lists lamb liver.
-This is an organ meat sourced from a named animal and thus considered a beneficial component.
+The third ingredient lists chicken liver, an organ meat sourced from a named animal and thus considered a beneficial component.

 The fourth ingredient is rice flour.
 Rice flour is made from either white or brown rice and is considered a gluten-free substitute for wheat flour.